fluteds/CSS/discord/readme.md

 # Discord

-Each theme is usable with your favourite css injector (BetterDiscord, EnhancedDiscord, BeautifulDiscord, Powercord)
+Each theme is usable with your favourite css injector (BetterDiscord, EnhancedDiscord, BeautifulDiscord, Powercord and Vencord.)

+>[!WARNING]
+>These themes are not reguarly updated and are most likely broken.
+If there is an issue, open an issue or a PR with fixes if needed.

 ## Table of Contents